bernardlebelpro/apple/README.md

 ## Known issues and limitations

-### Crashes

-After the initial batch of requests are made, getting the next batch crashes the app without any error message or traceback (see next section for details on the "batching" of requests).

-The crash happens after we add rows to the internal model to reflect the number of new requests.
-I'm not sure why this is happening, and in the interest of time I decided to leave it as is.

 ### Minute-long cycles for processing requests

 The service keeps track of how many requests we make per minute.